DevJonatas/MeuIMC/README.md

-# MeuIMC
+# My imc

-Aplicativo Android que efetua o calcula do IMC  - intuito principal, salvar os dados do usuário por intermédio da classe  SharedPreference
+Android application that performs the IMC calculation - main purpose, save the user data through the SharedPreference class